Shawnee State University: Financial aid

-Shawnee State awards more than $25 million annually in financial aid.
-Scholarships, grants, loans, and college work-study programs are available.
+Shawnee State marketing materials note that more than $25 million is awarded annually in financial aid; annual expenditures as of 2022 list approximately $11 million as federal direct loans which must be repaid by borrowers.
+Approximately $6.3 million in scholarships and fellowships were paid out over the same period.
+Other forms of financial aid offered by the institution include grants, other forms of repayable loans, and work-study programs.
 In 2018, 94% of all SSU students received some form of financial aid.

 International programs

 To broaden the university's approach, SSU has student and faculty exchange programs with several overseas institutions, including the Jaume I University in Spain, Al Akhawayn University in Morocco, Zhejiang University of Technology in China, and the Ludwigsburg University of Education in Germany.